sirkazy/prizeet/README.md

 #  EXPERIENCE SECTION #
 Grouped content into categories.
 Mirror grid vs. scrollable behavior between desktop and mobile, like “Explore Items.”

-FAQ Component
+#  FAQ COMPONENT #
 Added a subtle background image for visual interest.

 # FOOTER #
-Moved newsletter signup to the end (just before Vendor/Buyer links).
+Moved newsletter signup to the end (just after Vendor/Buyer links).
 Restyled the input and button for better alignment and contrast.